-As we've seen over the past few years, being able to work anywhere, any time, on any device is great.
-We've been shifting to this way of working over the last 10 years, but 2020 really sped things up.
+As we've seen over the past few years, being able to work anywhere, any time, on any device is liberating.

-This is the way many of us are working today, and that's how it's going to stay in the future, whether we're in a pandemic or not.
-Working flexibly like this means that businesses can reduce their costs; attract the best candidates for jobs; and have a happier workforce too.
+Working flexibly like this means that businesses can reduce their costs, attract the best candidates for jobs and have a happier workforce too.

 But as our devices get smarter and more powerful, they're also becoming more disposable.
-As you'll know, you can do most things on your smartphone now.
+You can do most things on your phone now, right?
 And how often do we lose or break them?

-The thing is, because everything is stored safely in the cloud (that's the huge servers where you store your data, in multiple locations across the globe), if you lose your phone, it's no big deal.
+The thing is, because everything is stored safely in the cloud (the huge servers where you store your data in multiple locations across the globe), if you lose your phone, it's no big deal.
 You simply get a new one and restore your files from your backup.
 Just like magic, you have a new handset that contains all the data your old one had.

 A lost phone is now merely a minor inconvenience and a small financial cost.
-And it's not just phones this applies to.
-Your tablet and laptop work the same way.
+And it's not just phones this applies to; your tablet and laptop work the same way.

 This flexibility is amazing.
-However, it also has its risks.
-Number one being that any time you take your device away from the office, you're potentially opening up your data to anybody.
-The sad and scary truth is that there are countless gangs of cyber-criminals who are trying very, very hard to access your data.
+However, it also has its risks; number one being that any time you take your device away from the office, you're potentially opening your data to anybody.
+The sad and scary truth is that there are many cyber criminals who are trying very, very hard to access your data.
 And even take it away from you.

 You've probably heard about malware before.
 Malware, or malicious software, is code placed on a device or network with the aim of infecting, stealing, or corrupting your data.
 Essentially, a hacker can create malware to do exactly what they want, once it's within your network.
-It's a pain, because once it's there, it can take you a while to notice what's happened.
-And it can be tricky to remove.
+It's a pain, because once it's there, it can take you some time to notice what's happened.
+And it can be very difficult to remove.

 But there's something scarier: Ransomware.
-This is actually the fastest growing cybercrime right now.
-And if you're not taking all the right precautions it's likely that you will fall victim to this devastating form of cyber-attack at some point.
+This is the fastest growing cyber crime right now and, if you're not taking all the right precautions, it's likely that you will fall victim to this devastating form of cyber attack at some point.

 As the name suggests, ransomware is a kind of malicious software that encrypts your data so you can't access it.
-The hackers then literally hold you to ransom to regain access - you must pay a fee.
+The hackers then hold you to ransom - to regain access you must pay a fee.

-For example, they might ask for £5,000 - in Bitcoin, of course - within 3 days.
+For example, they might ask for £5,000 - in cryptocurrency, of course - within 3 days.
 If you fail to pay, this fee doubles.
 If a week goes by, you can kiss your data goodbye forever.

 Ransomware is terrifying.
-Trust me when I say that you want to avoid this at all costs.
+Trust me when I say you want to avoid this at all costs.

-And while absolutely anyone can become a victim of ransomware, it's usually small and medium sized business that are targeted.
-Cyber-criminals know this is a group that typically doesn't spend excessive time or money on cyber-security.
+And while absolutely anyone can become a victim of ransomware, it's usually small and medium sized businesses that are targeted.
+Cyber criminals know this is a group that typically doesn't spend excessive time or money on cyber security.

-I don't want to bore (or scare) you with statistics, but it's worth you knowing it's estimated that 48% of businesses were attacked with ransomware in 2019.
-And while there are no figures yet, it's a safe bet to assume that figure rose dramatically in 2020.
+I don't want to bore (or scare) you with statistics, but it's estimated that up to two thirds of all businesses have been attacked with ransomware.
+That figure is rising every year.

 The most common way for ransomware to get on your device or network is by someone clicking a link in a suspicious email.
-And before your jaw drops that someone - especially someone in your own business - would be naive enough to click a link in a scam email, you need to know these emails are really sophisticated nowadays.
+And before your jaw drops that someone - especially someone in your own business - would be naive enough to click a link in a scam email, you need to know these emails are sophisticated nowadays.